 The assets held at the Community Foundation of Greater Lorain County (Foundation) reflected above were provided by the Agency to be invested in perpetuity and the Agency named itself as the beneficiary.
 The assets are valued at the fair value of the Foundation's master pooled investments, which the Agency holds .45% of the portfolio.
-The investments in marketable securities are valued at the fair value of units held by the Agency at year end.
+The investments in corporate stock, equities, money market, and fixed income investments are valued at the fair value of units held by the Agency at year end.

-- L. Comparative Financial Statements The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
+- M. Comparative Financial Statements The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Agency's financial statements for the year ended December 31, 2013, from which the summarized information was derived. - M. Functional Allocation of Expenses The cost of providing various programs and supporting services have been summarized on a functional basis in the statement of activities.
+Accordingly, such information should be read in conjunction with the Agency's financial statements for the year ended December 31, 2014, from which the summarized information was derived. - N. Functional Allocation of Expenses The cost of providing various programs and supporting services have been summarized on a functional basis in the statements of activities.
 Accordingly, certain costs have been allocated among programs and supporting services benefited.